 In order to support real-world problems with unknown optimal values, we are using an infinite number of equally spaced absolute target values aligned at zero with a step of 10^{-5} .
-In this way, the logger records an evaluation any time the algorithm finds a function (or performance indicator) value that improves the best found one by at least 10^{-5} .
+This assumes that the difference between best and worst objective values is not much smaller than 1.
+In this way, the logger records an evaluation each time the algorithm finds a function (or performance indicator) value that improves the best found one by at least 10^{-5} .
 Such a strategy makes sure that the convergence to the optimal value can be detected (up to the precision of 10^{-5}) regardless of its absolute value.

 After the experiments, the targets of interest need to be chosen for the post-processing part.
 This requires some preliminary analysis of the results.
-Once the targets have been chosen, they can remain the same for future experiments or change in order to account for better solutions found in time.
+Once the targets are chosen, they can remain the same for future experiments or change in order to account for better solutions found later on.
 This does not affect the ability to add previously computed results to the comparison as the post-processing is always run anew.